mtint/autonity-docs/source/network-perm/soma.rst

 Addresses not contained in the list should be prevented from creating blocks but should be able to view and submit transactions on the network (see Glienicke_ docs).

 The initial configuration of the list is defined at the genesis file.
-It should be noted that this list must be non-empty, as only members in the network can vote to add new validaotrs.
+It should be noted that this list must be non-empty, as only members in the network can vote to add new validators.
 The size of the list is dynamic.
 However, the details of the governance processes (e.g. the maximum size of the list) is defined in the smart contract.

 **Modular Governance.**